-3. Written Examination Credit
+Written Examination Credit

-3.1 Rule 61.153(a)(6) requires an applicant for a PPL to have a written examination credit, or approved equivalent, that covers air law (A) or (H) as appropriate, air navigation and flight planning, meteorology, aircraft technical knowledge (A) or (H) as appropriate, human factors, and flight radiotelephony.
-The written examination credit comes into effect when all the written examination shave been passed in the qualifying period of three years and the written examination credit is valid for three years from the date of issue as detailed in rules 61.17(c) and (d).
+Rule 61.153(a)(6) requires an applicant for a PPL to have a written examination credit, or approved equivalent, that covers air law (A) or (H) as appropriate, air navigation and flight planning, meteorology, aircraft technical knowledge (A) or (H) as appropriate, human factors, and flight radiotelephony.
+The written examination credit comes into effect when all the written examinations have been passed in the qualifying period of three years and the written examination credit is valid for three years from the date of issue as detailed in rules 61.17(c) and (d).

-3.2 An examination knowledge deficiency report (KDR) is a report issued on completion of a written examination that details areas where questions were answered incorrectly.
-The applicant for a private pilot licencePPL flight test must provide the flight examiner with written examination KDRs and evidence of knowledge improvement in accordance with rule 61.21(a)(5).
+An examination knowledge deficiency report (KDR) is a report issued on completion of a written examination that details areas where questions were answered incorrectly.
+The applicant for a private pilot licence flight test must provide the flight examiner with written examination KDRs and evidence of knowledge improvement in accordance with rule 61.21(a)(5).
 These KDRs, with content acknowledged against the relevant rule reference(s), must be certified prior to the flight test by a Category A or B flight instructor that the applicant has been examined in these areas and their knowledge has improved.
 The flight examiner conducting the flight test will test the applicant's knowledge of the written examination subject areas including but not limited to items included in the KDRs.

-3.3 The private pilot licencePPL written examinations are based on the syllabuses detailed in Appendix II of this advisory circular.
+The private pilot licence written examinations are based on the syllabuses detailed in Appendix II of this AC.

-3.4 All applicants are required to hold an approved English Language Proficiency credit, this credit will be required to at least level 4.
+All applicants are required to hold an approved English Language Proficiency credit.
+This credit will be required to at least Level 4.

-4. Approved Equivalent
+Approved Equivalent